jaeraxdoto/mhlib/README.md

 ### Version 4.5 ###

 - The GVNSScheduler class has been moved to an own module mh_gvns.h/C and renamed to GVNS.
+- Class SchedulerMethod and the template SolMemberSchedulerMethod have been extended by a class SchedulerMethod::Results in which a call counter is passed on one side and diverse flags can be passed back by a method for controlling what the algorithm does with a certain result.

 ### Version 4.4 ###